pocl/pocl/doc/sphinx/source/almaif.rst

 in the kernel dispatch packet.

-Adding new processor types
+Adding new co-processor types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-AlmaIF-driver is built to generalize to different processor types than just OpenASIP
+The AlmaIF-driver is designed to generalize to different co-processors/accelerators than just those generated with OpenASIP
-(however, no other processor types are yet supported).
+(however, no other processor types are yet tested to our knowledge).
 To plug a different processor with different compilation flow to the driver,
 only the compilation calls need to be redirected in the *lib/CL/devices/AlmaifCompile.cc*,
 and the kernel function library may need to be regenerated in *lib/kernel*.

-During runtime, the AlmaIF interface abstraction layer hides all anything processor-specific,
+During runtime, the AlmaIF interface abstraction layer hides anything processor-specific,
 as long as the new processor type implements the AlmaIF memory map as described at the start of this document.

 Using this work